Crossed products as compact quantum metric spaces

-In \cite{CMRV08} and \cite{BMR10} spectral triples on certain crossed products by the integers were constructed from suitable triples on the corresponding coefficient algebra.
+In \cite{CMRV08} and \cite{BMR10}, spectral triples on certain crossed products by the integers were constructed from suitable triples on the corresponding coefficient algebra.
 This approach was extended in \cite{HSWZ13}, where Hawkins, Skalski, White, and Zacharias make use of the external Kasparov product to construct odd and even spectral triples on crossed products by equicontinuous actions of discrete groups that are equipped with a proper translation bounded function.
 Their construction translates verbatim into the setting of groups equipped with proper length functions as in \cite{Connes89}.
 Under the additional assumption that the Lipschitz semi-norm induced by the original spectral triple on the coefficient algebra provides a Lip-norm, the authors formulate the following natural question, which they answer affirmatively for $G=\mathbb{Z}$ equipped with the word length function associated with the standard generating set $\{-1,1\}$.
-Similar questions were addressed in \cite{BMR10} and \cite{KK21}, where the latter reference also provides a set of assumptions ensuring that a continuous family of $\ast$-automorphisms of a compact quantum metric space yields a field of crossed product algebras which varies continuously in Rieffel's quantum Gromov-Hausdorff distance.